prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

     - Coach.java: interface after refactoring
     - TrackCoach.java: using it to switch to a dif coach to see if the app still works

+######Commit 2: S1 Section 4, Lecture 21
+- Software Engineering best Practice: Code to an interface
+    - instead of coding to the baseball coach implementation, want to use something that all coaches can support
+    - every coach will have a getDailyWorkout
+    - any interface don't have any implementation code, only the specification
+        - only say what's available and how it's implemented
+            - what: method called getDailyWorkout and dif coaches will implement this method depending on the type of coach that they are
+- now, the output will still be the same but this handles the requirement of other coaches using it

 ####Source:
 S1 - Spring and Hibernate for Beginners tutorials